JonathanReeve/template-course-website/content/index.md

 ### Course Communication

-Please direct all questions to Ed Discussions, our course's question-and-answer platform.
+Please direct all questions to our course chatroom on Matrix.

-### Labs

 ## Getting Started